heli4n/DSA_210_Term_Project/README.md

 ## Research Question
 Is there a positive relationship between the level of democracy in a country and the visual representation of women in diplomacy-related media?
 ## Hyphothesis
+H0: There is no relationship between democracy levels and the visual representation of women in diplomacy.
-Countries with higher levels of democracy tend to have a greater visual representation of women in diplomacy.
+H1: Countries with higher levels of democracy tend to have a greater visual representation of women in diplomacy.